 Note 2.
 Penguin edition: Harmondsworth, 1969, 1992.

 Note 3.
-There are nine references to churches in the novel text, but these are mainly to physical locations without any much detail.
+There are nine references to churches in the novel text, but these are mainly to physical locations without any further detail.
 Two more interesting uses refer to Harry Hardcastle’s former membership of a church choir – he has left because he feels it feminises him, even though he thinks it might help him get an office job.
 However, he wants a real ‘man’s’ job at Marlowe’s engineering works.

 Note 4.
 There are thirty-one invocations of God in the novel: not all lack seriousness, but none seem obviously part of a religious faith.